O sea! day and night I wend thy surf-beat shore,

 It is a beautiful thing to see the vessels, countless ships,

-Moving swiftly surrounded by myriads of small craft,
+Mighty hulls dark-gliding in the distance, moving swiftly surrounded by myriads of small craft,

 Sometimes a hundred or more all in sight at once, moving so gracefully on the water.